-No. You said We did (we will) Why How When 1 Payment by Tier 1s Network Rail need to do more to ensure timely subcontract payment.
+No. You said We did (we will) Why How When .1 Payment by Tier 1s Network Rail need to do more to ensure timely subcontract payment.
 Commit to paying Tier 1 suppliers within terms, and in compliance with the Fair Payment Charter.
 To ensure late payments are minimised thereby helping supplier cash flow.
 Implemented a 'Fair Payment Charter' for Tier 1 suppliers.
 We have banned subcontract retentions.
-All contracts now include a requirement for Contractors/Suppliers to pay subcontractors within 28 days of submission of valid invoice (applies down whole supply chain).
-2011 Commit to paying suppliers in compliance with government targets: • 80% within 5 days • 100% within 28 days Network Rail performance to be published.
+All contracts now include a requirement for Contractors / Suppliers to pay subcontractors within 28 days of submission of valid invoice (applies down whole supply chain).
+2011.
+Commit to paying suppliers in compliance with government targets: • 80 % within 5 days • 100 % within 28 days Network Rail performance to be published.
 To provide transparency in terms of Network Rail's obligation to pay in a timely manner.
 To be published by 'Network Rail Shared Services'.
-Each 4-week period commencing December 2019 Commit to introduce improvements in how Tier 1s are managed that will benefit the subcontract commercial environment.
+Each 4-week period commencing December 2019.
+Commit to introduce improvements in how Tier 1s are managed that will benefit the subcontract commercial environment.
 To ensure late payments are minimised thereby helping supplier cash flow.
 Monitoring of the timeliness of subcontract payments by Tier 1s.
-Consider contractualising the From March 2020 requirement for Tier 1s to pay their subcontractors to terms or to Network Rail targets?
+Consider contractualising the From March 2020.

+requirement for Tier 1s to pay their subcontractors to terms or to Network Rail targets?
 2 SME Engagement with Tier 1 Suppliers Can NR consider incentivising Tier 1s to employ Tier 2s and 3s?
-This will help Network Rail to help the Government reach its published SME spend targets. · From March 2020 3 Contract Management Improvements Clarity and discipline is required around not going to contract until a clear scope has been developed and that competent reps are in place to deal with change control.
+Under discussion.
+This will help Network Rail to help the Government reach its published SME spend targets.
+To be developed.
+From March 2020.
+3 Contract Management Improvements Clarity and discipline is required around not going to contract until a clear scope has been developed and that competent reps are in place to deal with change control.
+Network Rail commit to put Contract Management Plans in place prior to Contract Award so that contract management arrangements are clear and unambiguous.
 This will help avoid contracts commencing and running into administrative issues due to the contract paperwork not having been sufficiently clear.
 BravoNR shall be used as the repository for Contract Management Plans.
-Started August 2019
+Started August 2019.